Soylent Green Review: Charlton Heston's Eco-Sci-Fi Classic

 It’s 2022 in New York City; the population has exploded to 40 million.
 Overcrowding chokes every inch of the frame and we feel it viscerally.
 A brownish fog lays thick over Manhattan - it could be pollution, but it’s more likely the frothing, collective, stench from the huddled masses fighting for space.

-Detective Robert Thorn (Charlton Heston) and his mentor Sol (Edward G. Robinson) are tasked with investigating the murder of a prominent businessman and member of the 1% (0.0001% by now) William Simonson.
+Detective Robert Thorn (Charlton Heston) and his mentor Sol (Edward G. Robinson) are tasked with investigating the murder of a prominent businessman and member of the 1% (with the population explosion, it's more like the 0.001% by now) William Simonson.
 Thorn, gleaming with sweat and grime, literally climbs over an ocean of loiterers to get in and out of his apartment.
 Director Richard Fleisher’s future is a sensory experience.
-Living in the city is more survival and everyone is your competition.
+Living in the city is more about surviving and everyone is your competition.
 He wants you to feel a film of pollution, the rank humidity of packed humanity.
 When a food shortage breaks out on Soylent Green Tuesday, riot scoops (a riot truck/garbage truck hybrid) mows down crowds of people indiscriminately.
 The message is clear: too many people are expendable.

 It comes as no surprise that the rich have managed to maintain a relatively decent standard of living.
 The working class is left to feed on itself, while the top of the food chain is available to those with the resources to purchase such a position.
-A politician can visit the last trees in Gramercy Park (housed in a small tent), but this is a special privilege.
+A politician visits the last trees in Gramercy Park (housed in a small tent), but this is a special privilege.
 The corrupt detective Thorn revels in what he is able to extort in the name of the investigation.
 Much of the fun of the film comes from watching Thorn appreciate the little things we’ve come to take for granted.
-The circumstances of this future has made air-conditioning, a hot shower, and an atari video game extravagant luxuries.
+Soylent Green's future is so desperate.
+Circumstances have made air-conditioning, a hot shower, and an atari video game extravagant luxuries.
 A trip to the grocer is done with an armed guard, behind iron bars and bullet-proof glass.
 Women are commodified as “furniture.”
 These are the consequences of a nightmarish system run amok.